angristan/palette/doc/blog/README.md

 ## III.
 Methodology

-### Code architecture: how we built the website with Flask

-- Flask + Jinja
+### Tools and libraries used

-- Frontend JS + API
+- Flask: Python backend and API backend
-- Bootstrap
+- Bootsrap: frontend styling
-- Heroku with GitHub Actions
+- jQuery: handling of AJAX queries and DOM manipulation
+- sklearn: Machine Learning library we used for k-means and K-NN
+- pandas: data analysis library, used for handling the CSV dataset
+- OpenCV: computer vision library, used to manipulate the image
+- imutils: wrapper around OpenCV
+- Heroku: Hosting of the flask application
+- GitHub Action: CI and auto deploy to Heroku

 ### Extracting colors: k-means clustering